What is Authentication?

 So let's take a look at what the Auth flow looks like:

-1. Login Chooser Page
+- Login Chooser Page

-2. User Login
+- User Login

-3. The Application Redirect
+- The Application Redirect

-4. Securing UI tokens
+- Securing UI tokens

-5. Authorization header
+- Authorization header

-6. Verifying tokens
+- Verifying tokens

-1. Login Chooser Pageโ€‹
+1. Login Chooser Pageโ

 The Login chooser page otherwise known as your authentication page or the Login Box.
 This is the place where your users land on attempting to actually sign in or sign up.
 There is no difference between these two from a security standpoint.
-The user who is not yet identifyable, will need to be first identified by your software, before they can continue.
+The user who is not yet identifiable, will need to be first identified by your software, before they can continue.
 After that everything is the same.
 Login and Signup are the same and should not be treated differently.
 You need to know who they are, so that you can perform secured requests to your API.

 The whole goal of the Login Chooser page is start the the login process.
 We need to know who the user is, and we do that by letting them select which provider contains their identity.
 This selection is important because there are many providers, and any one of them could contain the user's identity.
 While this login box only contains some options, some providers such as Authress let you customize the login box.
-Additionally that user might want to use either email adress or their company's internal Identity Provider to generate a valid identity.
+Additionally that user might want to use either email address or their company's internal Identity Provider to generate a valid identity.
 Which means a fixed list is never sufficient.
 Some login providers also support this level of customization.

 As an example, this is the default, not yet edited, Authress managed login box:

-2. User Loginโ€‹
+2. User Loginโ

 But this is only the visual component.
 To actually start the authentication flow, your application needs to inform the identity provider that a user is on the way.
 You do this by starting an authentication request via your identity provider from inside your application.
-Usually this would happen either automatically or when the user clicks Log in.
+Usually this would happen either automatically or when the user clicks Log in

 import { LoginClient } from '@authress/login';